-4.2 Measuring Inflation Expectations and the Output Gap
+3.2 Measuring Inflation Expectations and the Output Gap

 There are different methods to obtain measures of inflation expectations and the output gap.
-As we pointed out in the introduction, other authors like Clarida et al. (1997) have used a Hodrick-Prescott-type non-linear trend to obtain a measure of potential output and hence deviations of actual output from this trend.
-In order to obtain a measure of inflation expectations, Clarida et al. (1997) use the errors-in-variables approach to modelling rational expectations whereby future actual values are used as regressors instead of the expected values, and instrumental variable estimation is used to take account of the presence of forecast errors.
+Clarida et al. (1998) use a Hodrick-Prescott-type non-linear trend to obtain a measure of potential output and hence deviations of actual output from this trend.
+In order to obtain a measure of inflation expectations, Clarida et al. (1998) use the errors-in-variables approach to modelling rational expectations whereby future actual values are used as regressors instead of the expected values, and instrumental variable estimation is used to take account of the presence of forecast errors.